 By linking both these Google accounts, advertisers will be able to see their website traffic metrics such as average time on site, bounce rate and page/visits.

 In addition to these insights, e-commerce businesses with correctly implemented analytics tracking can track revenue numbers.

 Using this type of data, advertisers are able to see how ad spend correlates with revenue figures.

-To get started, click the Tools and Analysis tab in the AdWords interface, then click Google Analytics.
+To get started, click the Tools and Analysis tab in the Ads interface, then click Google Analytics.

 Next, click the Admin tab in the upper right-hand corner of the interface.

 Then click the account that holds your active Google Analytics profile.

 Find your active profile, and click the star to the left of the profile name.
 Do not click the profile name.

 Once the profile star is highlighted, click the Data Sources tab.